w3c/cogai/demos/reasoning/README.md

 }
 ```

 *This assumes that the simulator knows the relationship between `temperature`, `initial-temperature` and `trend-temperature`.
 This is missing from the above account.
-We are also missing the representation of the underlying knowledge about the phases of matter, and how this applies to water.
+We are also missing the representation of the underlying knowledge about the phases of matter, and how this applies to water, along with the function of the kettle as a container for heating water using a stove.
 The `object` property above is used to reference the object whose state is being modelled, in this case a specific kettle.*